-Salome Gluecksohn Waelsch combined these two sciences to form a new discipline, developmental genetics, a science that investigates the genetic mechanisms of development.
-For over sixty years, Waelsch has made fundamental discoveries in mammalian development and cancer research.
-In 1993, she received the National Medal of Science from President Bill Clinton.
+Salome Gluecksohn Waelsch combined embryology and genetics to form a new discipline, developmental genetics, a science that investigates the genetic mechanisms of development.
+For over sixty years, Waelsch made fundamental discoveries in mammalian development and cancer research.

 Guided by her vision of a unified humanity, Lillian D. Wald passionately dedicated herself to bettering the lives and working conditions of immigrants, women, and children.
 She founded the Henry Street Settlement in New York City and initiated America’s first public-school nursing program.
 A talented activist and administrator, Wald’s pathbreaking work continues to be memorialized.